dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-4/2-speeding-up-the-development-cycle.md

 If you look at the dbt project’s `/target` directory, you’ll see it stores the artifacts.
 When you use `dagster dev` in local development and you reload your code, you'll see that a new manifest file is generated.

+The `prepare_if_dev()` method automatically prepares your dbt project at run time during development, meaning you no longer have to run `dbt parse`!
+The preparation process works by pulling the dbt project's dependencies and reloading the manifest file to detect any changes.

 Reload your code location in the Dagster UI, and you’ll see that everything should still work: the dbt models are still shown as assets and you can manually materialize any of the models.
-The key difference is that you no longer have to manually run `dbt parse` anymore!

 ---